tjbwyk/CV/README.md

 #### Merging Scene - Scenario 2

-We can simply run the second merging scenario by running this following
+We can simply run the second merging scenario by running this following command:
-command:

     [merged_points, runtime] = experiment2()

 ### Assignment 2

 ### Assignment 3

+Once we obtain Point View Matrix from the Assignment 2, we can estimate 3D structure buy running the main function.
+Run this following command from the src/ directory:

+    main(PVM)

+While PVM is the obtained point view matrix.
+This script will show all  partial 3D structures from each point of view.